 Sisera, the Canaanite general, gathered his army to attack.
 Deborah ordered Barak, “Go!
 This is the day the Lord has given Sisera into your hands” (v.
 14).
 So Barak attacked and killed the Canaanites.
 Sisera escaped to the tent of Jael, Heber’s wife, who gave him a false sense of safety, then killed him while he slept (v.
 21).
 Deborah and Barak then sang praises to God—a song that at least in parts was composed by Deborah (see 5:7).
 This is another religious role for her: public worship.

-Nevertheless, Deborah set a precedent for women to be able to sing praises in public, for women to tell men what God has commanded (cf. Matt.
+Deborah (like Miriam before her) shows that women can sing praises in public, and Deborah shows that women can to tell men what God has commanded (cf. Matt.
 28:10), and to have certain kinds of authority, even spiritual authority in some situations.
 But none of those roles necessitates ordination in the role of elder or pastor.

 Another notable woman in Judges is the daughter of Jephthah, a man who made a vow to offer “whatever comes out of the door of my house to meet me when I return in triumph from the Ammonites” (11:31).
 The exact nature of this offering is debated, but the daughter’s willingness to cooperate is not: “My father…you have given your word to the Lord.
 Do to me just as you promised, now that the Lord has avenged you of your enemies.”

 Delilah, another famous woman from the book of Judges, set an example of deceit and betrayal.
 However, her example was no worse than what Samson did.